Ukraine thwarts Russian advances; fight rages for Mariupol

-KYIV, Ukraine (AP) — Ukrainian forces fought off continuing Russian efforts to occupy Mariupol and claimed to have retaken a strategic suburb of Kyiv on Tuesday, mounting a defense so dogged that it is stoking fears Russia’s Vladimir Putin will escalate the war to new heights.
+KYIV, Ukraine (AP) — Ukrainian forces battled continuing Russian efforts to occupy Mariupol and claimed to have retaken a strategic suburb of Kyiv on Tuesday, mounting a defense so dogged that it is stoking fears Russia’s Vladimir Putin will escalate the war to new heights.

 “Putin’s back is against the wall,” said U.S. President Joe Biden, who is heading to Europe this week to meet with allies.
 “And the more his back is against the wall, the greater the severity of the tactics he may employ.”